brayomugo15/brayomugo15/README.md

-# Hi there, I am Brian Mugo 👋🏾
+# Hi there, My name is Brian Mugo 👋🏾

 - UI/UX designer